 1.1.
-“You” or “Participant” refers to the person registered on the Event and fundraising on behalf of Dig Deep (Africa).
+"You" "Participant" or "Representative" refers to the person registered on the Event and fundraising on behalf of Dig Deep (Africa).

 1.2.
 The "Charity" or "Dig Deep (Africa)" refers to Dig Deep (Africa), registered charity number 1148745, or any other partner Charity specified during registration.

 1.3.
 "Deferral" refers to a Participant delaying participation in an Event until a later year, dependent upon them meeting their pre-agreed fundraising target and paying an additional registration fee.